-If at least half of your sea service is not to seaward of sheltered waters, your certificate will be restricted to sheltered waters.
+If at least half of your sea service is not seaward of sheltered waters, your certificate will be restricted to sheltered waters.

-You must submit at least one of the following as proof of qualifying sea service:
+You need to submit at least one of the following as proof of qualifying sea service:

-- Record of sea service form 771 - An approved sea service log book - The on-board sea service record from your task book - A letter from the vessel operator, owner, master or chief engineer detailing your sea service.
+- Record of sea service form 771 - An approved sea service Logbook - The on-board sea service record from your Task Book - A letter from the vessel Operator, Owner, Master or Chief Engineer detailing your sea service.

-If you want a task book:

-Please contact ECA Maritime College: 07 3390 4443 or brisbane@ecamaritimecollege.edu.au
+If you need a Task Book: Contact ECA Maritime College: 07 3390 4443 or email brisbane@ecamaritimecollege.edu.au